lermchair/mcgarnagle/README.md

 ## Does it actually work?

 Kind of.
 Here is the result from running `cargo bench`, which compares an optimized and unoptimized 64-bit adder circuit.
-Bigger circuits will probably show more improvement.

 ![Benchmark](./benchmark.png?raw=true "Benchmark")

+For large circuits (e.g. SHA-256), the actual optimization time will be much slower than simply running the circuit unoptimized.
+However, we technically only need to do the optimization once, so the cost can be spread out over many uses of the circuit.

 ## How is this better than normal logic synthesis tools?